dbnschools/moodle-theme_learnr/README.md

 * Styling adjustments and improvements
 * Language string additions and corrections
 * Course Dashboard is now Header Block Panel and can display custom header images as a background
-* Header block panel is not collapsible anymore
+* Header block panel operates within the header image for a unique layout where the blocks expand the header image.

 ## Ver 1.3
 * Code derivitive notice and version update